dcunited001/dcunited001.github.io/_posts/2016-08-08-from-the-parapets-of-alexandria-philosophy-of-censorship.md

   - "dead ends" in the graph of knowledge, without access to requisite knowledge.
 - mention whitelisting/blacklisting

-- tie in how democratization of music production helped change conditions in poverty stricken neighborhoods in NYC and other large American cities.

 Who loves ‪#‎HipHop‬?
 I do.
 It